ksonni/dotfiles/README.md

 - `tm.sh` is a small script to create a tmux session or attach to an existing one based on the name of the current directory with a pre-made Neovim + 1 terminal setup.
 - Convenient to make an alias for this called `tm` in the `~/.zshrc` file on MacOS.
+- On linux be sure to install 'xclip' for copy paste from tmux

 ## IntelliJ
 - Symlink `keymaps.xml` to IntelliJ's keymaps directory and choose "CustomKeymaps" from the settings window.